 I’d been looking for the perfect ornament for my 3-year-old granddaughter to make for her parents.
 (Shhh!
 Don’t tell Zoey’s parents!)
 I didn’t have to look far when I saw a cinnamon stick Christmas tree ornament that’s been very popular on Facebook and Pinterest.
 I just needed to make it kid-friendly and add some sensory activities.

-These gorgeous cinnamon stick tree ornaments from Consumer Crafts can be adapted for almost any age.
+These gorgeous cinnamon stick tree ornaments from Consumer Crafts (site no longer available) can be adapted for almost any age.
 Preschoolers can make them with some adult help, elementary age on up could make them on them own, and adults love to make them, too.

 Disclosure: This post contains affiliate links (at no cost to you).

 Materials Needed for a Cinnamon Stick Christmas Tree Ornament